COVID – 19 NATURAL HEALTH UPDATES: GUIDANCE & SUPPORT

-As the COVID-19 outbreak continues, it is tough for many of you with all the confusion and no direction as to how to prevent it or what to do if you contract the virus.
+As the COVID-19 outbreak continues, now into 2020.
+It is tough for many of you with all the confusion and no direction as to how to prevent it or what to do if you contract the virus.
 It has also been brought to my attention with many of my clients as the difficulties they are facing with the isolation of being at home, for some adapting to working from home and keeping up with healthy regimes.

 Understanding the Corona Virus

 What is Coronavirus?
 Coronaviruses are a large family of viruses, seven of which are currently known to infect humans.
 Four of these strains cause minor symptoms like the common cold and two are more severe diseases including Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome (MERS).
 COVID-19 is the latest strain to have been identified within this family of viruses.

 What is Novel Coronavirus (COVID-19)?
 In the beginning, COVID-19 was known as ‘novel coronavirus’, that meant a new strain of coronavirus.
 After scientists discovered what this strain of coronavirus was and how to identify it in tests, they gave it the name: SARS-CoV-2.
 When someone gets sick with this virus the illness is called COVID-19.
 For simplicity, the virus and the disease are being referred to by the same name, COVID-19.